VicRos15/Webots_project/README.md

 ### Trajectory States
 The robot follows a state-based trajectory system:

-- `MOVING_X` - Moves along the X-axis towards the target.
+- `ORIENTING` - Adjusts its orientation to align with the target direction before moving.
-- `MOVING_Y` - Moves along the Y-axis towards the target.
+- `MOVING_FORWARD` - Moves straight toward the target while avoiding minor obstacles.
-- `TURNING_LEFT` - Rotates left when a direction change is needed.
-- `TURNING_RIGHT` - Rotates right when aligning back to the X-axis.
+- `AVOIDING_OBSTACLE` - Executes a maneuver to bypass an obstacle detected by the sensors.
-- `ARRIVED` - Stops moving once the target location is reached.
+- `ARRIVED` - Stops moving upon reaching the target location.

 ## GUI extra
 Significant improvements have been made to the GUI, including:

 - **Map Texture Customization**: Users can now change the textures of the map for better visualization and user experience.
 You could change textures including new images.
 To create the new map with textures you have to run **map_from_scv_textures.py** script.
 (2.5%)